 Bronx Community Solutions

-Bronx Community Solutions is an initiative that seeks to apply a problem-solving approach to non-violent cases in the Bronx.
+Bronx Community Solutions seeks to apply a problem-solving approach to non-violent cases in the Bronx.
 Its goal is to provide judges with increased sentencing options for non-violent offenses such as drug possession, prostitution and shoplifting.
 By combining punishment with help, Bronx Community Solutions seeks to reduce the Bronx’s reliance on expensive and ineffective short-term jail sentences, and build public confidence that the system is holding offenders accountable and offering them the assistance they need to avoid further criminal conduct.
 The project builds on the successful community courts in Red Hook, Midtown and Harlem, which have reduced local crime, improved compliance with alternative sanctions and strengthened the connections between courts and communities.
 The project, the largest of its kind, is the nation’s most ambitious experiment in going to scale with problem-solving justice.
 Recognizing this, the U.S. Department of Justice named Bronx Community Solutions one of 10 winners in a national competition for innovative criminal justice projects.

 To read more, visit Changing the Court, a blog that documents the implementation process in the Bronx.